This article was updated on October 9, 2019.

 - SANS Webcast: The 2017 State of Industrial Control System Security-Part 1 (This webcast covers part of the survey results and includes comments from Nozomi Networks’ CEO, Edgard Capdevielle.)

-- Blog: SANS ICS Survey – How SCADAguardian Tackles the Top Threats
+- Blog: SANS ICS Survey – How SCADAguardian Tackles the Top Threats (now Guardian)

 - NIST.gov: NIST Guide to Industrial Control Systems (ICS) Security